PlutoZhang/Zowe-docs/topics/cli-installcli.md

 **Follow these steps:**

-1. Issue the following command to set the registry to the Zoe Brightside scoped package on Bintray:
+1. Issue the following command to set the registry to the Zoe Brightside scoped package on Bintray.
+In addition to setting the scoped registry, your non-scoped registry must be set to an npm registry that includes all of the dependencies for Zoe Brightside, such as the global npm registry:

     ```
     npm config set @brightside:registry https://api.bintray.com/npm/ca/brightside